Chania Airport To City

-International connectivity to Chania is through Athens Airport and Thessaloniki Airport (mostly through Olympic Air and Aegean Airlines) though between the months April to November, lots of direct charter flights come directly to Chania from UK, Germany and Scandinavia apart from other European nations.
+International connectivity to Chania is through Athens Airport and Thessaloniki Airport (mostly through Olympic Air and Aegean Airlines) though between the months of April to November, lots of direct charter flights come directly to Chania from UK, Germany and Scandinavia apart from other European nations.
 The CHQ airport is the 2nd biggest gateway to Crete.

 London Heathrow (British Airways), London Gatwick (Easy Jet), Brussels (Brussels Airlines), Vienna and Graz (Austrian Airlines), Frankfurt, Stuttgart and Munich (Condor), Bucharest (Blue Air) are some of the cities with seasonal connectivity to CHQ.

-In terms of international connectivity from UK, USA and other international destinations, Heraklion airport (6 km away from Heraklion town and 140 km away from Chania town) is better.
+In terms of international connectivity from the UK, USA and other international destinations, Heraklion airport (6 km away from Heraklion town and 140 km away from Chania town) is better.
 You may choose to fly into Heraklion and then drive to Chania.
 Most tourists prefer exploring Heraklion and then move to Chania.

 The Taxi stand is located just outside the Terminal-1 building of Chania airport.
 The journey from CHQ airport to Chania city is around half an hour and the fare is 25 euros.
-If you arrive in the peak season (July and August), it will be difficult to find a taxi without reservation.
+If you arrive in the peak season (July and August), it will be difficult to find a taxi without a reservation.
 Most hotels in Chania will offer a transfer from the airport but the charges will exceed the usual transport fee.